 In this most recent case however, the FTT concluded that the services provided “…was an exceptional case which does, just, fall on the non-mainly-investment side of the line…” Graham v HMRC UKFTT 306 (TC).

 This is the first tax tribunal case in some time where the taxpayer has been successful in claiming Business Property Relief on a Furnished Holiday Letting business.
-It highlights the extent of services that the holiday home owner must provide if they hope to attract the tax relief.
+It highlights the tax relief.

 It should be noted however that because this is a First Tier Tribunal decision, HMRC can still appeal and take the decision to the Upper Tier Tribunal.
 First Tier Tribunal decisions are also not binding in law.